 We’ll give you the skills to understand and work within your community, covering community awareness and equality and diversity.

 We’ll provide support through training, materials or simply by being alongside you.
-We’ll catch up with you regularly to see how things are going and there will be a celebration event in early 2019.
+We’ll catch up with you regularly to see how things are going and there will be a celebration event.

 Register your interest

 If you would like further details or to register your interest as a PEC Pal, please call us on 01752 477177 and ask for Justin, Clare or Jemma or email email@example.com.

 A PEC Pal can be an existing member, a frontline worker, a community leader, a corporate business representative, a time-banker, a teacher, a student, a PEC service user, a retiree; anyone who shares our aims!

 Our PEC Pals programme has been made possible by funding from Big Lottery Reaching Communities and European Regional Development Funding provided through the Interreg Europe Programme.